itsaviral2609/flask-prometheus-slack-alerter-/README.md

-# Flask-Prometheus-slack-Alert-Integration
+# Flask-Prometheus-slack-PagerDuty-Alert-Integration
-This repository contains flask-app whose CPU metrics are being scrapped by Prometheus and metrics are visualised on Grafana and upon load/stress on CPU metrics, a slack alert gets triggered on the Workspace channel for DevOps/SRE Team
+This repository contains flask-app whose CPU metrics are being scrapped by Prometheus and metrics are visualised on Grafana and upon load/stress on CPU metrics, a slack,PagerDuty alert gets triggered on the Workspace channel for DevOps/SRE Team.

+#

 # How to run this project